Midway Carousel

 |

 Midway Carousel closed in September 1993.
-The ride was carefully taken apart and began its restoration.
-It would take 8 months for the park to restore the ride.
-The restoration cost $250,000.
-The building was not moved with the ride because it would take too much work to fix it up then it would to build a new one.
+The ride was carefully taken apart and restoration work began.
+It took eight months for the park to restore the ride, at a cost of $250,000.
+The building was not moved with the ride because repairing it would have taken more effort than constructing a new one.

 Ride Experience

-The longest line for Midway Carousel is usually 5 minuets.
+The longest wait time for the Midway Carousel is usually about 5 minutes.

 |